willisplummer/elm-personal-website/README.md

 ## TO DO's

-- [ ] upgrade to Elm 0.18.0
-- [ ] add a commit hook to warn if changes are pushed to gh-pages without also pushing a new version of index.html
+- [ ] improve deploy to gh-pages workflow